jugaldb/FamPay-Assignment/README.md

 - The frontend repo can be found at: https://github.com/jugaldb/fampay-assignment-frontend
 - The link to the frontend deployment is: https://fampay-task.jugaldb.com
 - The link to the Backend deployment is: https://fampay-task-api.jugaldb.com
+- The postman collection can be found at: https://documenter.getpostman.com/view/10968840/VUqrPd4s

 ## Features Implemented